-Did you know Hong Kong has not one, not two, but a whole 15 UNESCO Global Geoparks commissioned by the United Nations?
-Formerly known as the Hong Kong National Geopark, it was later renamed to the Hong Kong UNESCO Global Geopark in 2009 and covers parts of eastern and northeastern New Territories, most notably Sai Kung.
-One part of the UNESCO Global Geopark is home to intricate swathes of volcanic rock formations, known as Lai Chi Chong (荔枝莊).
+Commissioned by the United Nations and formerly known as the Hong Kong National Geopark, the Hong Kong UNESCO Global Geopark covers parts of eastern and northeastern New Territories, most notably Sai Kung.
+One section is home to swathes of volcanic rock formations, known as Lai Chi Chong (荔枝莊).
 Luckily, the trip out to Lai Chi Chong does not require a lot of physical exertion, making it the perfect weekend getaway and a leisurely trail to take if you are in the Sai Kung and looking for a lesser-known adventure.

 Lai Chi Chong is located on the northern shore of the Sai Kung peninsula.
 It faces the Tolo Channel and overlooks the undulating mountains of Plover Cove Country Park.
 Unlike the other more well-known parks in eastern Sai Kung, Lai Chi Chong is situated on the western side.
 In fact, it is close to Hoi Ha Wan, which is famed for its tranquil and protected marine park and beaches.
 While there is a village located within Lai Chi Chong, the main attraction is definitely the natural volcanic rock formations by the shoreline.
 These were formed over 140 million years ago and have now turned into a rugged beach, where you can find an expanse of vibrantly coloured minerals and sediments.